xavierMarimon/CardiacTissueAnomaly/README.md

 ## AD (Right Atria)

-Below you can view the Von Mises surfaces for each node:
+Below you can view the anomalies detected for each signal:

 <a href="https://rawcdn.githack.com/xavierMarimon/CrownMaterials/5018ea3ee3ee080a0379f45af86e7f096ed938e4/ECnode.html" target="_blank">EC node</a>